Thru-Hike the Transcaucasian Trail

 How long will it take to thru-hike this route?

 The route is roughly 1,540km.
-The elevation gain and loss is over 55,000 meters.
+The elevation gain and loss is more than 55,000 meters.
 How fast you cover this ground is up to you.
 A reasonable window to expect is 2-4 months.
 You’ll be on the shorter end if you prefer to travel light, hike longer days, and cover lots of ground while staying on the main route.
 You’ll be on the longer end if you prefer to take your time, visit lots of cultural sites along the way, and accept lots of invitations for coffee/wine/vodka.
 We heartily endorse both methods of travel.

 How many people have thru-hiked this route so far?